 Banh xeo batter is super vegan friendly!
 The batter is made with rice flour, corn starch, turmeric, coconut milk, and some liquid like sparkling water, beer, or water.
 The bright yellow color comes not from egg, but from the addition of turmeric powder.
 The crispness comes from the bubbles from sparkling water/beer.

-I grew up eating banh xeo that is stuffed with pork belly, shrimp, mung beans, onions, bean sprouts, and jicama.
-Mom always precooked all the protein and had the assembly line super organized before cooking the banh xeo so that she can just crank out banh xeo one after the other when family came over.
+I grew up eating banh xeo which is stuffed with pork belly, shrimp, mung beans, onions, bean sprouts, and jicama.
+Mom always precooked all the protein and had the assembly line super organized before cooking the banh xeo so that she can just crank out banh xeo one after the other when the family came over.
 Each banh xeo takes at least 5 minutes to cook, so organization is key!
 I think having everything precooked and organized speeds up the cooking time and doesn’t compromise the quality of the banh xeo.

 Everybody I know loves banh xeo and this is a great recipe to show off and share with your family and friends!

 1 tablespoon turmeric powder

 2.5 cups cold sparkling water

 1 14-ounce can coconut milk

 2 tablespoons vegetable oil

 1 pound pork belly or pork shoulder, thinly sliced